nteract/content-guide/templates.md

 ```
 /**
  * A brief description of what the function does.
+It should be
+ * a single sentence long and being with an verb in simple
+ * present tense.
  *
  * @param nameOfParam   Description of param
  * @param otherParam    Description of other param